-Loans are available through Student Finance England.
+Maintenance Loans for Living costs (based on full time course) are available through Student Finance England.
 Graduates repay these loans after they have finished studying and are earning over £21,000.
 Even then the monthly repayments are small.
 The interest rates on these loans are linked to the retail price index (RPI) and also how much you are earning.
 After a certain amount of time (30 years), any outstanding loans will be written off if you have not repaid the money.

-- There are two loans you can take out: - Tuition fee loan: this loan is paid directly to your university to cover the full cost of your course; - Maintenance loan: this is paid directly to you, normally in three instalments, for you to use for your living costs such as rent, food and bills; - NB: You might not need to take out the full loan amounts if you access grants
+- There are two loans you can take out: - Tuition fee loan: this loan is paid directly to your university to cover the full cost of your course; - Maintenance loan: this is paid directly to you, normally in three instalments, for you to use for your living costs such as rent, food and bills;